mintiti/Q-Learning-PyRat/README.md

 Might be worth it to look into the *design pattern Memento*.

-Open to any suggestions, hit me up :
+Open to any suggestions, feel free to open pull requests. ngoc-minh-tri.truong@imt-atlantique.net
-ngoc-minh-tri.truong@imt-atlantique.net